UltimatePea/Interesting-Code-Snippets/InductiveFamiliesConstructors.md

 "Inductive Recursive Universes isolate a set of types" (OPLSS 2013 agda 4.1 at 6:35)

 "When you're proving that things are equal, you're proving that things are interchangeable in all contexts" (OPLSS 2013 agda 5.1 21:33)

+"Nat cross Nat is equal (in the double equal sense) to Nat cross Nat.
+This proof of equality is not reflexivity."
+(OPLSS 2013 agda 5.1 24:18)